SimonPadbury/baselayer-3/_src/typography.md

 </dl>
 ```

-## The link tag
+## Links and menus

 The default underline for links has been moved downwards slightly to improve legibility.
 The link decoration (underline) thickness has been set at 1px, so that it doesn’t become thicker when used on larger text (e.g. in headings) where link underline can be too bulky).

 On `:hover`, the link text color remains unchanged and underline becomes thicker, increasing to 3px.

 This thickening of the line is more obvious than a slight color change, such as you see in other CSS starter kits and frameworks.
 But if you require a color change, you can add your own, e.g. by Baselayer variables or [color utilities]({{ '/baselayer-3/colors/' | url }}).

 Example:

 * <a href="">This is a link to nowhere</a>

+### Link utilities

 Then there are the following two classes that apply to links, that may be handy in some situations: